s-casci/tinyzero/README.md

 ```
 where `tictactoe/two_dim` is the name of the environment you want to train on.

-Inside the train script, you can change some parameters, such as the number of episodes, the number of simulations and enable [wandb](https://wandb.ai/site) logging.
+Inside the train script, you can change parameters such as the number of episodes, the number of simulations and enable [wandb](https://wandb.ai/site) logging.

 Similarly, to evaluate the trained agent run:
 ```bash